lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 JSON.parse('{ "key": "value", "other_key": "other_value" }')
 ```

-`now` and `parse` are methods called on the class `Time`, `JSON`, etc.. not on instances of these classes.
+`now` and `parse` are methods called on the class `Time`, `JSON`, etc. not on instances of these classes.
 Methods like this, as you can guess, are called **class methods** and you can create them too if you want to.

 ```ruby
 # Defining your own class methods